Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Emily Dickinson's Because I Could Not Stop For Death
+Emily Dickinson And A Summary of Because I Could Not Stop For Death

 Because I Could Not Stop For Death is one of Emily Dickinson's longest and most fascinating poems.

 The title comes from the first line but in her own lifetime it didn't have a title - her poems were drafted without a title and only numbered when published, after she died in 1886.